 In the agreement, you acknowledge that although you may temporarily retain possession of the goods, you cannot sell, dispose of or transfer the property subject to the agreement without HMRC’s consent.
 It’s very important to understand that if you break the terms of the agreement and dispose of the property without HMRC’s consent, it is a criminal offence.

-What can be Seized with a Controlled Goods (Walking Possession) Agreement?
+What Can’t be Seized with a Controlled Goods Agreement?

 - Rented items that don’t wholly belong to the company